 Our Species

-Seal Beach National Wildlife Refuge works closely to support and protect federally and State listed threatened and endangered species and species of concern that are found on the refuge like the light-footed Ridgway’s rail, California least tern, and Eastern Pacific green turtles.
+Seal Beach National Wildlife Refuge works diligently to support and protect federally and state-listed threatened and endangered species, as well as other species of concern found within the refuge.
+Key species include thelight-footed Ridgway’s rail, California least tern, and Eastern Pacific green turtles.